-Some are recognizing a trend in the church toward focusing less on humility, weakness and sacrifice, and instead prioritizing triumph, power and boasting of success.
+Some are recognizing a trend in the church toward focusing less on humility, weakness and sacrifice, and instead of arrogant pastors prioritizing triumph, power and boasting of success.

 Authors Jamin Goggin and Kyle Strobel wrote about the trend in The Way of the Dragon or the Way of the Lamb.